jiniya98/Data-Analytics-Assignment/README.md

 # Data-Analytics-Assignment
-Repository of Assignments of data and training
+Repository of Assignments of data analytics and training
 1. Introduction to data